AlaskaAirlines/auro-avatar/docs/partials/useCases.md

-The auro-avatar element should be used in situations where users may:
+The `<auro-avatar>` element should be used in situations where users may:
-* be provided with imagery to represent an airline's tail, cities, airports, or user profiles
+* be provided with imagery to represent cities, airports, or user profiles
 * need a visual representation